-Understanding Aperture in photography is understanding one of the fundamentals of how your camera works.
+Understanding aperture in photography is understanding one of the fundamentals of how your camera works.
 It’s one of the three important points of the exposure triangle (along with shutter speed and ISO).
-By understanding Aperture, you’ll be well on your way to shooting perfect exposures and having maximum creative control over your images.
+By understanding aperture, you’ll be well on your way to shooting perfect exposures and having maximum creative control over your images.

-You don’t have to understand Aperture to take great photos.
-However, if you want to increase your chances of taking great images every time you head out with your camera, it certainly helps.
 The aperture is the hole in your lens that opens and closes to let light into the camera.
 It has a significant effect on both exposure and depth of field (DOF) in the image.
 However, it can be a little confusing at first and can often seem counterintuitive, particularly for new photographers.

-What is Aperture, and why is it important?
+What is aperture, and why is it important?

-The aperture also affects how much of the image is in focus front to back (depth of field), although without wanting to overcomplicate things, Depth of Field is also dependent on other factors.
-Some people might argue that this is the most important aspect of understanding Aperture, and in a creative sense, it probably is.
+The aperture also affects how much of the image is in focus front to back (depth of field), although without wanting to overcomplicate things, depth of field is also dependent on other factors.
+Some people might argue that this is the most important aspect of understanding aperture, and in a creative sense, it probably is.
 Having the ability to decide which aspects of your image are in focus is an important part of creating an intentional and engaging composition.

 Aperture and F-stops

 Aperture values are measured in stops, or F-stops, as they are known.
-It’s an abbreviation of Focal Ratio.
+It’s an abbreviation of focal ratio.
 To calculate, you just divide the focal length of the lens by the diameter of the aperture opening.

 You might have noticed that on your lens, you have a series of numbers.
 Those numbers refer to the F-stops so that you know how large your aperture is when taking a photograph.

 Now for the part that often seems confusing at first.
-The higher the F-number, the smaller the aperture.
+The higher the F-stop number, the smaller the aperture.
 Conversely, the lower the F-stop, the wider the aperture.
 So, for example, an aperture of f/16 will let in a small amount of light through to your sensor.
 An aperture of f/1.8 is a wide aperture and will let through a lot of light to the sensor.